-Violent Tornadoes Cause Catastrophic Damage In Missouri, Killing At Least 3
+3 Killed As Violent Tornadoes Cause 'Devastation' In Missouri

 "Damage reports coming in from Jefferson City are heartbreaking," KOMU meteorologist Matt Beckwith said, noting reports of people trapped in their basement.
 He added: "If you believe in prayer please pray."

 "Everything from debris from a rooftop into a street, uprooted trees, we've had damage to vehicles, roofs of businesses," Lt.
 David Williams of the Jefferson City Police Department told reporters.
+"We are going door-to-door to make sure that everyone is accounted for," Williams said, noting that no one has been reported missing.

+No looting or vandalism has been reported, Williams said, but officers will be stationed to prevent against potential looting.

 "The buildings here are crushed," KMIZ reporter Ashley Strohmier said, reporting from Ellis Boulevard near Route 54.
 "Roofs are collapsed.
 Trees are on buildings."